apache/hudi/rfc/rfc-63/rfc-63.md

    new data is not only partitioned well but queries able to efficiently skip data without rewriting the old data with the new partition spec.

-Consider a case where event logs are stream from microservices and ingested into a raw event table.
-Each event log contains a `timestamp` and an associated organization ID (`org_id`).
+Consider a case where event logs are a stream of events from microservices and ingested into a raw event table.
+Each event log contains `ts`, a timestamp column, and an associated organization ID (`org_id`).
 Most queries on the table are organization specific and fetch logs for a particular time range.
-A user may attempt to physically partition the data by both `org_id` and `date(timestamp)`.
+A user may attempt to physically partition the data by both `org_id`and `date(ts)`.
 If there are 1K organization IDs and one year of data, such a physical partitioning scheme writes at least `365 days x 1K IDs = 365K` data files under 365K partitions.
 In most cases, the data can be highly skewed based on the organizations, with most organizations having less data and a handful of organizations having the majority of the data, so that there can be many small data files.
-In such a case, the user may want to evolve the partitioning by using `org_id` only without rewriting existing data, resulting in the physical layout of data like below
+In such a case, the user may want to evolve the partitioning by using `org_id` only without rewriting existing data, resulting in the physical layout of data like below.

 | Physical partition path      | File Name            | Min of datestr | Max of datestr | Note                    |
 |------------------------------|----------------------|----------------|----------------|-------------------------|